GabrielApG/laravel-nova-localization-pt-br/README.md

 rm -r pt-BR/.git/
 ```

-Set laravel to use pt-BR as default
+Set Laravel to use pt-BR as default
 ```
 // In file config/app.php change variable locale for pt-BR 'locale' => 'pt-BR'
 ```

-To add more translations of the new laravel use the file
+To add more translations of the Laravel Nova use the file

 ```
 resources/lang/vendor/nova/pt-BR/pt-BR.json